Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

 for i in range(100):
     yield
 ```
 means "yield 100 times" or "wait 2 seconds."
+During those two seconds, *only* those two lines in the function are running until 100 iterations are complete.
+This is unlike the previous model when the entire `teleopPeriodic` function was called repeatedly.

-The `seamonsters` library actually includes a function to make this shorter: `yield from sea.wait(100)`.
+The `seamonsters` library actually includes a function to make these two lines shorter: `yield from sea.wait(100)`. `sea.wait` is also a generator, which runs for a certain number of iterations before stopping. `yield from` is Python code which means: run the generator repeatedly, and yield each time, until it's complete.

 ## Creating Generators

 *Any function that has the `yield` command is a Generator*.

-Since generators are "pausable," they aren't called by normal functions.
+Since generators are "pausable," they aren't called like a normal function.
+They don't have a single return value, and they stay "active" over a period of time.
 The simplest way to call them is to use a for loop.

+For loops are usually used to repeat a block of code for all items in a sequence.
+So: `for i in range(10):` repeats the following code for all numbers 0 through 9.
+And `for color in ['red', 'yellow', green']:` repeats the following code with `color` as "red," then again as "yellow," then again as "green."

+Generators produce a sequence just like a list or a range.
+And you can iterate over this sequence.

 continue this...